KevinYang528/FileSaver/README.md

 ![](https://i.imgur.com/nv7xyeS.png)

 # Feaure Work
-Our FileSaver demo prototype use XOR encryption technology.
+Our FileSaver demo prototype use simple XOR encryption technology.

 Therefore, we will use more security algorithm to encrypt files in the future.